 In a study examining the relationship between organizational change, leadership, and organizational commitment in a university in Malaysia, Nordin (2012) found that a significant relationship existed between organizational commitment and leadership behavior on organizational readiness for change.
 Nordin measured organizational commitment using three different constructs: affective commitment based on emotional attachment to the organization, continuance commitment based on the cost that employees associated with leaving the organization, and normative commitment based on a feeling of obligation to remain with the organization.
 A positive and moderate linear relationship was found between affective commitment and organizational readiness for change.
 In terms of leadership commitment, both transformational leadership and transactional leadership correlated moderately with organizational readiness for change.
-Transactional leadership focuses on the exchange process between leaders and subordinates and the reward exchanges for performance while transformational leadership seeks to motivate followers to identify with the leaders' vision and make sacrifices for the mission and vision of the organization as a whole.
-Nordin also found that high levels of organizational commitment benefitted transactional leadership behavior and could have significant potential as a change management strategy to implement successful change.
+Transactional leadership focuses on the exchange process between leaders and subordinates and the reward exchanges for performance while transformational leadership seeks to motivate followers to identify with the leaders' vision and make sacrifices for the mission and vision of the organizational leadership behavior and could have significant potential as a change management strategy to implement successful change.
 This study suggests that university presidents who are making campus assessments should pay attention to the affective commitment of employees since a high level of affective commitment correlates highly with readiness for change.
 The emotional connection of employees of the institution is important to understand before strategies that involve significant change are undertaken.
 It is important that university presidents understand this passion and communicate with passion when addressing change.